J-Fo-S/deep-learning-or-unlearning-experiments/code/mac-vm-jetsontx2-setup/README.md

 ran "bazel clean" which made it through the installation, but am now finding strange results with NUMA support issues: https://devtalk.nvidia.com/default/topic/1028087/jetson-tx2/odd-behavior-with-jetpack-3-2-and-tensorflow/

+system process should be train on cloud/computer and inference on tx2